basilfx/TRADFRI-Hacking/README.md

 If you want to connect an external device, ensure that it is properly isolated (e.g. using a optocoupler).

-I have designed a board that you could use to isolate signals.
+I have designed a board that you could use to isolate UART signals.
 You can find it [here](pcbs/isolator).

 ## Pictures
 Front of the TRÅDFRI module: